billg-splunk/splunk-opentelemetry-examples/collector/otel-ta/README.md

 networks: {}
 ```

+What is notable about this configuration:
+* We expose port 8000 (web ui), 8089 (management endpoint) and 9997 (deployment server endpoint)
+* We are mapping `/etc` (where the apps are deployed) and `/var` (where logs are accessed) to simplify management and preserve them when the container is restarted

-You will need to create the folder `/splunk` on your system; you can substitute this for another folder, just replace the first part of the volume lines with the folder you use.
+In order to use this configuration you will need to create the folder `/splunk` on your host system; you can substitute this for another folder, just replace the first part of the volume lines with the folder you use.

 Then launch it from the same directory the `compose.yaml` is in with:
 ```